 After a cup of tea we can choose two further one-hour sessions to enjoy before the evening meal.

-To round off the evening, there will be a Ceilidh, led by AD2000.
+To round off the evening, there will be a ceilidh led by Rob Newton's worship band AD2000.

 Sunday 17 October